Course Detail (Course Description By Faculty)

 In this course we will study the critical role of stories in driving success in many real-life situations.
 We will gain an understanding of how our reality is comprised of stories, we will establish a critical perspective on stories in the arenas of business, economics and politics, and we will study the characteristics of successful stories and storytellers.
 All the while, we will practice and hone the telling of our own powerful, personal stories.

-This course will feature two to three guest lectures of leading figures from the industry.
+This course will feature two guest lectures of leading figures from the industry.
 Students enrolled in this class will have the opportunity to learn and engage with guest lecturers who hold, or have held, prominent roles in large corporations where they effectively employed their unique storytelling skills.

 Order of topics in class are subject to change, according to guest lecture.